OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### Sample Implementation - Storage

 When providing integrity on the application storage itself, you can either create an HMAC or a signature over a given key-value pair or over a file stored on the device.
-When you create an HMAC, it is best to use hte CommonCrypto implementation.
+When you create an HMAC, it is best to use the CommonCrypto implementation.
 In case of the need for encryption: Please make sure that you encrypt and then HMAC as described in [1].

 When generating an HMAC with CC:

-1. get the data as `NSData`.
+1. get the data as `NSMutableData`.
 2. Get the data key (possibly from the keychain)
 3. Calculate the hashvalue
 4. Append the hashvalue to the actual data